kamekazz/warehouse-management-system/README.md

 #  Warehouse Management System
 A  warehouse management system built with MongoDB, Express, Node.js and ReactJS.

+A simplified Next.js version using SQLite is included in the `next-app` folder for local development.

 * [Getting started](#getting-started)
   * [Prerequisites](#prerequisites)